 The final piece of the website puzzle is choosing the right web designer.

 This ensures that your site is designed and built correctly from the start, which helps you avoid costly repairs down the line.

-To start, browse through different designers’ profiles to find aesthetics you like.
+To start, browse through different designers’ profiles to find the aesthetics you like.
 It’s also helpful to find designers who are experienced in planning a website for interior designers.
 Once you have a shortlist, request a quote for your site using your list of pages and your concept for the portfolio.
 Finally, pick a designer that fits your budget.